 Lead Testing and Inspection in Denver, CO

-Where Is Lead Found?
+Where is Lead Found?

-Possible Lead Source:
+Possible Sources of Lead Include:

 Testing for lead is performed using non-intrusive machines, paint chip samples, dust wipes, and water sampling.

 Lead testing can only be performed accurately by a Certified Lead Testing Professional.
 Teton Environmental uses a high-powered Viken Pb200i XRF, the most advanced lead paint analyzer in the lead-testing industry.